sakshi-gupta1405/Induction_Program/README.md

 The program wrapped up by highlighting the importance of integrating technical expertise with strong human values for achieving true success and growth.

 # Day 4
+Our day 4 at GNDEC kicked off with Chemistry and P2P lectures.
+Prof. Rajvir Kaur interacted with students and introduced Chemistry subject to us in a fun learning way.
+She also motivated and encouraged us to participate in extra curricular activities and develop our skills besides studying.
+Then we had c++ programming session by our seniors in which we learned basics of c++ which was very interesting.